New Update: Boost Social Proof with Reviews & Automation

 With a language switcher, it’s easy for website visitors to switch to the language they prefer to browse with.
 And Polylang makes it easy to add a language switcher to your website.

 Just navigate to Appearance » Widgets from your WordPress admin area and add the language switcher widget to any widget-ready area or sidebar.

-You can show languages in a dropdown menu, as names, flags, and more.
+You can show languages in a dropdown menu, such as names, flags, and more.
 After choosing the settings, click the Save button.

 Then you can visit your website to see the language switcher in action.